“When we are no longer able to change a situation, we are challenged to change ourselves.” -Victor Frankl

 He was coming with the expectation to finish the half-marathon that day but ended up in hospital bed after not even finishing two miles.

-“I had an unusual life throughout my past days, I always had recurrent health problems, I always suffered, but as Dr. Viktor Frankl, the father of the modern meaning movement has said, “you don’t have to suffer to learn, but if you don’t learn from suffering then your life becomes truly meaningless,” he added.
+Dr. Viktor Frankl, MD, PhD, the father of the modern meaning movement and an author of “Man’s Search for Meaning” says, “you don’t have to suffer to learn, but if you don’t learn from suffering then your life becomes truly meaningless.”

 As we all know, merely understanding our core life problem, whatever it is, even if we can’t do anything about it, gives us a sense of control and sense of satisfaction.

 By forcing ourselves to learn what’s happening to our life, we come to accept the reality, the reality of the problem.
-We become a catalyst in our own thinking and move towards the solution of problems.

-He said that he changed seven jobs in his career.
+In our conversation, he said that he changed seven jobs in his career.

 In his last job, he had five reorgs, four bosses, four moves, one failed marriage, and five years later he had his own car dealership.

 One day on his last job, he walked home to his one bedroom apartment and reviewed all credit cards, wondering how he could cut expenses.
-He reviewed everything, his savings, and all his possessions, and all the holes for expenses.

-He figured out he would disconnect cable, phone, netflix, and use free channels and pre-paid phones, stop eating out, and buy no more clothes, shoes, and any other extra things.
+He figured out he could disconnect cable, phone, netflix, and use free channels and pre-paid phones.

 Next day he walked into his very toxic boss’s office and quit on the spot.